SEO For Bloggers: How To Write Blog Posts That Will Boost Your Search Rankings

-Make sure you do not go overboard with your keywords, as you may be penalized for keyword stuffing by Google.
+Make sure your use of keywords is not excessive, as you may be penalized for keyword stuffing by Google.

 The main places your keywords should appear are:

-If you use WordPress as your CMS (Content Management System), you can use plugins like Yoast SEO to ensure your content is optimized for the keywords you want to rank for.
+Using WordPress as your CMS (Content Management System), use plugins like Yoast SEO to ensure your content is suited for the keywords you want to rank.